SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 | 19. | Type in a single character and select enter. | The window should return "Hello \_\_", in which the underscore will be replaced with the letter typed in. |
 | 20. | Type in multiple characters and select enter. | The window should return the characters vertically. |

-### Test A004 - Testing SensorTest.ino and ensuring the ultrasonic sensor is functional.
+### Test A004 - Testing SensorTest.ino and ensuring the ultrasonic sensor is functional
 Note that this test requires Arduino IDE.

 | Step | Action | Observation |